RealismusModding/FS17_seasons/README.md

 - 7 day weather forecast

 ### Crops
+- Vanilla growth is completely disabled.
+The mod controls all growth of fruits, except for normal trees at this point in time
 - Winter kills certain crops
 - Grass is knocked back to stage 2 in the winter
 - Crop growth duration is much, much longer: for some crops more than half a year